A Small-Group Exploration of the Planet's Most Unique Biodiversity Hotspot

 Board an early chartered flight to the 17,000-acre private coastal nature reserve of Anjajavy.
 This vast protected area with private walking trails through secluded forests and empty beaches is

 reached only by flying into the private airport—exclusive access that is a distinct advantage in traveling with our small group.
 The seaside lodge that fronts the cerulean waters of the Mozambique Channel is our base for exploring the dry deciduous Anjajavy forest of northwest Madagascar.
 This remote area, less disturbed than other regions of the country, hosts a striking number of endemic species.
 Look for Coquerel’s sifaka and the common brown lemur during guided forest walks, while night strolls may reveal gray and golden brown mouse lemurs, giant hairy crabs and a various reptiles

 .
-The forest contains some 1,800 plant species, among them massive baobab trees shaped like squat bottles, and rosewood trees used in the construction of our lodge.
-The 4-star resort, Madagascar's only member of the exclusive Relais & Chateaux group, accommodates guests in thatched rosewood bungalows overlooking a private white sand beach.
+The forest contains some 1,800 plant species, among them massive baobab trees shaped like squat bottles and richly colored rosewood trees.
+The 4-star resort, Madagascar's only member of the exclusive Relais & Chateaux group, accommodates guests in thatched bungalows overlooking a private white sand beach.

 Private boat excursions offer a close-up look at this remote region that's mostly uninhabited except for a couple of small fishing villages.
 While we may pass a few fishermen in their dhows

 with triangular white sails or paddling wooden pirogues